-Tardive dyskinesia (TD) is a condition where your face and/or body make sudden, jerky or slow twisting movements which you can't control.
+Tardive dyskinesia (TD) is a condition where your face, body or both make sudden, irregular movements which you cannot control.
 It can develop as a side effect of medication, most commonly antipsychotic drugs.

 "It started with uncontrollably blinking and stretching my nose/top lip.
 I remember myself and my close family being quite confused as to why I was doing it!"

-Experiencing signs and symptoms of TD may make it hard to do day-to-day activities.
+Experiencing signs and symptoms of TD can make it hard to do day-to-day activities.
 It can also be very stressful or upsetting.
-For example, you may:
+For example, you may feel:

 "Having TD has made me very socially anxious and shy.
 I am constantly aware of my twitches and I wonder if people notice and, if so, what they are thinking..."

 Awareness of TD has improved, but unfortunately doctors don't always remember to tell people about this risk when prescribing antipsychotics.
 Doctors don't always have to tell you about every side effect.
 These are listed in the patient information leaflet (PIL) you get with medication too.

 If your health condition is severe, your doctor may also think that the treatment is necessary, no matter the side effect.
 There are also some situations where you can be given medication without your consent.

 If you begin to develop TD and your doctor does nothing about it, or doesn't spot the signs, this may be considered clinical negligence.
 This means a healthcare professional has failed in their duty to take care of you, and you experienced damage or loss as a result of that failure.

 For more information about complaints, see our page on complaining about healthcare.
 You can also contact the Patient Advice and Liaison Service (PALS).
 This NHS service gives confidential, impartial advice on problems experienced in NHS healthcare.

 For more information about what your doctor should do before giving you medication, see our page on psychiatric medication.